Dvor, Croatia

 Dvor (Двор) is a municipality in the Banovina region in central Croatia.
-Administratively it belongs to the Sisak-Moslavina County and is located across the Una River from Novi Grad in Bosnia and Herzegovina.
+Administratively, it belongs to the Sisak-Moslavina County and is located across the Una River from Novi Grad in Bosnia and Herzegovina.
 Dvor is an underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

 Languages and names

 The town of Dvor was named Dvor na Uni in the Kingdom of Yugoslavia.
 As a majority of the present-day inhabitants are Serbs, the Serbian language is co-official as a second official language, alongside Croatian, which is the official first language.
+As of 2023, only some of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings and seals do have Cyrillic signage, but not street or traffic signs.
+Cyrillic is for municipal meeting documents, but on few other official documents.
+There are public legal and administrative employees proficient in the script.

 History

 Dvor used to be a district capital in the historic Zagreb County, an administrative unit within the Kingdom of Croatia-Slavonia, which ceased to exist in 1918.
 In 1929 Dvor was placed in Vrbas Banovina within Kingdom of Yugoslavia.
 It was not incorporated into Croatia when the Banovina of Croatia province was formed in 1939.
 In 1941, the town became a part of the Independent State of Croatia.
-After the end of World War II the town officially became part of SR Croatia within SFR Yugoslavia, which largely followed the historic border of the Kingdom of Croatia-Slavonia in this area.
+After the end of World War II, the town officially became part of SR Croatia within SFR Yugoslavia, which largely followed the historic border of the Kingdom of Croatia-Slavonia in this area.

 During the Croatian War of Independence (1991–1995), Dvor was within the breakaway Republic of Serbian Krajina, but following Operation Storm in 1995 the municipality returned to Croatian control.
-Most of Serbian population was evacuated from Dvor during the Operation Storm of which some had returned.
+Most of the Serbian population was evacuated from Dvor during Operation Storm of which some had returned.